Y-Less/inprogressfiles/open.mp/pawn-lang/pawn-lang.md

 pretend that it never happened.

 In our particular case, when a slash arrives, this might be the start of a comment sequence (“/\*”), but it is not necessarily so.
 By inference, we cannot decide on reception of the slash character what colour to print it in.
 Hence, we hold it back.
 However, there is no global variable in the script that says that a character is held back —in fact, apart from function parameters, no variable is declared at all in this script.
 The information about a character being held back is “hidden” in the state of the automaton.

 As is apparent in the script, state changes may be conditional.
 The condition is optional, and you can also use the common if–else construct to change states.

+##### 42 ♙ A tutorial introduction
+***

 Being state-dependent is not reserved for the event functions.
 Other functions may have state declarations as well, as the echo function demonstrates.
 When a function would have the same implementation for several states, you just need to write a single implementation and mention all applicable states.
 For function echo there are two implementations to handle the four states.†

 That said, an automaton must be prepared to handle all events in any state.